 Under SOLAS, Contracting Governments are obliged to provide aids to navigation, subject to IALA Recommendations and Guidelines and based on the navigational requirements for waters under their jurisdiction.
 However, SOLAS allows administrations significant discretion in determining what would be an appropriate mix of visual, radio and now virtual aids to navigation to meet the needs of mariners.

-Section 10 of this document is intended to assist administration to assess the risk associated with Virtual AtoN for this purpose.
+Section 10 of this document is intended to assist administrations to assess the risk associated with Virtual AtoN for this purpose.

 Capability